gdks/gdks.github.io/about.md

 &nbsp;

+### Version Control

+I’ve worked with Tortoise SVN using a feature branching strategy and using Git with both Gitflow and the forking model.

 ### Build and Deployment Tools

 Docker, Terraform, Jenkins.

 ### Frameworks and Libraries

-Symfony, Silex, Spring Boot, Dropwizard, GWT, ExtJS with Deft, Django
+Symfony, Silex, Spring Boot, Dropwizard, GWT, ExtJS with Deft, Django.

+### Project Management Tools

+Jira, Confluence, Mantis, Evernote, Trello.

 &nbsp;